isb-cgc/readthedocs/docs/source/sections/BigQuery/VariantDataInBigQuery.rst

 How To Query The Tables
 =======================

-The variant tables can used to queried using SQL.
+The variant data tables can be queried using SQL.
+For examples, see `Variant Data SQL Query Examples <VariantSQLExamples.html>`_.

 .. toctree::
    :maxdepth: 1